 ‘Let’s hope this is the right one,’ Harry said.

 Towering shelves of glowing, swirling white orbs stretched into the distance.
-Blue flames burnt at every junction, illuminating the cathedral of prophecies in ethereal light.
+Blue flames burnt at every junction, bathing the cathedral of prophecies in ethereal light.
 A small, dark plaque hung on the wall by the door.

 The Hall of Prophecies.